 Next up: read about this same divorce from the perspective of Jennifer, Sam’s wife.

-If you are ready to take that step, please contact us to schedule your free and confidential consultation with one of our divorce and family law attorneys.
+If you are ready to take that step, please contact us to schedule your confidential consultation with one of our divorce and family law attorneys.
 Our compassionate attorneys are ready to assist you in securing your future and protecting your family, now, and into the future.